 There are 2-3 popular brands of chocolate syrup extremely popular in India.
 If you have a kid, you probably prefer to keep such items in our kitchen.
-You will be surprised to know that in any popular brand of chocolate syrup contain a negligible amount of cocoa and loaded with sugar in various forms – liquid glucose, sugar, invert sugar, etc. along with a long list of additives and preservatives.
-100 gm of chocolate syrup provides you at least 13-15 teaspoons of sugar.
+You will be surprised to know that any popular brand of chocolate syrup contains a negligible amount of cocoa and is loaded with sugar in various forms – liquid glucose, sugar, inverted sugar, etc. along with a long list of additives and preservatives.
+100 gm of chocolate syrup provides you with at least 13-15 teaspoons of sugar.

 Chocolate spread –

 Yes, I mean Nutella and all other popular chocolate spread in the Indian market.
-You will be surprised to know the “hazelnut and cocoa spread” contain only 13% of hazelnut and 7% of cocoa in it.
+You will be surprised to know the “hazelnut and cocoa spread” contain only 13% of hazelnut and 7% of cocoa.
 Rest?
 More than 50% is nothing but sugar with various names and forms.
-Remaining 30% is filled up by skimmed milk powder, palm oil and a long list of various additives and preservatives.
+The remaining 30% is filled up by skimmed milk powder, palm oil, and a long list of various additives and preservatives.